 Nevada law defines domestic violence as a violent crime committed in the context of an intimate relationship.
 But you don’t have to be married to the abuser for something to be considered domestic abuse.
 Domestic violence, by definition, occurs against people known to the perpetrator, such as parents, spouses, significant others, and children.

-It is also essential to know that physical violence does not have to be involved.
-Domestic abuse can occur where someone is emotionally, financially, mentally, sexually, and physically traumatized.
+It is also essential to know that domestic violence can occur without physical abuse.
+Specifically, domestic abuse can occur where someone is emotionally, financially, mentally, sexually, and physically traumatized.

 Physical abuse that rises to domestic violence can include kicking, punching, slapping, shoving, pushing, or any other act intended to hurt or injure.

 Sexual abuse can also be charged as domestic violence.
 For example, forcing or pressuring a significant other to engage in sexual relations can be charged as domestic violence.

 Financial abuse is often a sign of domestic violence.
 Financial abuse can include such acts as controlling a significant other’s paychecks or bank accounts.

 Emotional abuse often gets as considered domestic violence too.
 Emotional abuse can include significant and repetitive name-calling, excessive criticizing of your appearance, threats to have your children taken by CPS or INS, and your significant other threatening your financial and physical well-being.